Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

-\begin{subsection}{Weighted Shapley-Shubik power index} Let $V=V(q;w_1,...,w_n)$ be a weighted voting system with voters $v_1,...,v_n$, represented by the $d$-dimensional simplicial complex $K$ whose vertices are voters and simplices are possible coalitions.
+Let $V(q;w_1,...,w_n)$ now be a weighted voting game represented by the $d$-dimensional simplicial complex $K$ whose vertices are labeled by voter weights and simplices are all possible coalitions.
 Let $M_j$ again denote the set of all maximal simplices in $K$ with $j+1$ vertices.
 For a simplex $s$, $W_s$ denotes the sum of the weights of the vertices of $s$. \begin{thm} Let $\{f_1,...,f_m\}$ be the set of all maximal simplices that contain $v_i$.
 For a maximal simplex $f_k$, let $P_{j}^{f_k, v_i}$ be the set of all $j$-dimensional faces of $f_k$ such that for an arbitrary $\varphi \in P_{j}^{f_k, v_i}$ no $(j-1)$-dimensional face of $\varphi$ in $\text{st}(v_i)$ reaches the quota, and let $n_{f_k}$ denote the number of vertices in $f_k$.
-Then the Shapley-Shubik power index for a voter $v_i \in V$ is given by
+Then the Shapley-Shubik index of the voter $v_i \in V$ in a weighted game $V(q;w_1,...,w_n)$ is given by

 \end{thm}

 \begin{proof} We can represent the maximal winning coalitions as the set of all maximal simplices in $K$ that contain vertices whose weights sum up to $q$ or greater.
 So the number of maximal winning coalitions is given by